nubenetes/awesome-kubernetes/docs/managed-kubernetes-in-public-cloud.md

 - [blog.devgenius.io: Explore API Priority and Fairness to Ease the Load of the APIServer](https://blog.devgenius.io/explore-api-priority-and-fairness-to-ease-the-load-of-the-apiserver-a4fe9c4e7174) Walk through incident remediation using APF
 - [faun.pub: Make Your Kubernetes Cluster Highly Available and Fault Tolerant 🌟](https://faun.pub/deploy-active-active-multi-region-kubernetes-cluster-with-terraform-f2652e43f47e) End to End setup of Multi Region Autopilot Kubernetes Cluster with Application Deployment Example
 - [medium.com/@pbijjala: reCap: Kube vrs Cloud DNS in GKE](https://medium.com/@pbijjala/recap-kube-vrs-cloud-dns-in-gke-b8d1d407e00d) When deciding on how to use DNS with GKE, what are the available native Kubernetes options, which options exist on Google Cloud for GKE, and how do these two things play together?
+- [medium.com/google-cloud: Ingress in Google Kubernetes Products](https://medium.com/google-cloud/ingress-in-google-kubernetes-products-f22ded21f4ed) In this article, you will discuss, enumerate and compare all the options you have to route traffic into a Kubernetes cluster running in Google Cloud (GKE) or on-premise (Anthos on Bare Metal, Anthos on VMware)

 ## IKS IBM Cloud Kubernetes Service